 “Herein lies the secret of creation, re-creation and pro-creation,” Nin whispered.

-The pillars in the desert, the space between them, the tunnel of darkness, the womb of light, the emergence out of the tunnel, it all made now-sense.
+The pillars in the desert, the space between them, the tunnel of darkness, the womb of light, the emergence out of the tunnel, now-sense and non-sense.

 Something hard and cold was under my head, a stone.